PSCI 390 – The European Union

 Objectives

-– Describe the dynamics behind the birth and the historical evolution of European integration.
+- to critically analyze the dynamics behind the birth and historical evolution of the process of European integration;

-– Understand the role of the EU in International Relations.
+- to identify and understand the role of the EU in international relations;

-– Evaluate the future prospects of the process of European integration.
+- critically assess the future prospects of the process of European integration;

-– Identify the challenges ahead of the EU institutions and EU policy-making.
+- to identify the challenges ahead of the EU institutions and EU policy-making.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.